 Nutritional Benefits of Trout

 Brown and rainbow trout are similar nutritionally.
-They are high in omega 3 fatty acids, the good fats that we need for cardiovascular health.
+They are high in omega-3 fatty acids, the good fats that we need for cardiovascular health.
 Trout is a wonderful source of both lean protein and B vitamins, especially vitamin B-12.
 B-12 is necessary for the proper function and development of the brain, nerves, and blood cells.
 It is also a great source of the minerals phosphorous and selenium.

-Another benefit of fresh water trout is that it isn’t normally high in mercury or other toxins that some ocean fish contain.
-Trout can be bought wild or farm raised.
-If buying farm raised trout, look for fish labeled organic and sustainably raised.
+Another benefit of freshwater trout is that it isn’t normally high in mercury or other toxins that some ocean fish contain.
+Trout can be bought wild or farm-raised.
+If buying farm-raised trout, look for fish labeled organic and sustainably raised.

-When you visit your fish monger, ask that the trout be filleted and bones removed.
+When you visit your fishmonger, ask that the trout be filleted and bones removed.
 Or, do it yourself if you are a handy fisherman or woman.
 In my experience, filets work best on the Foreman Grill.
 They come out flaky and what little fat there is will drip into the tray.

 If you have an outdoor electrical outlet, do this outside.
 Alternatively, use your Foreman indoor/outdoor grill.
-If using the indoor/outdoor grill, you will want to flip the fish half way through cooking to char both sides of the fillets.
+If using the indoor/outdoor grill, you will want to flip the fish halfway through cooking to char both sides of the fillets.

-- 2 Trout filets sized for grill, skin on and bones removed
+- 2 trout filets sized for grill, skin on and bones removed

-- 1/2 tsp sea salt
+- ½ teaspoon sea salt

-- 1/4 tsp fresh ground pepper
+- ¼ teaspoon fresh ground pepper

-- Butter for coating grill
+- butter for coating the grill

 - 4 thin slices of lemon

-1. Pat the fish dry.
+- Pat the fish dry.
 Then, coat with salt and pepper on both sides.

-2. Heat the Foreman Grill to high.
-Coat the hot grill with butter.
-Place the fish on the grill skin side up.
+- Place the fish on the grill skin side up.
 Close and grill for no more than 5 minutes.
 Check after 3 minutes to see if flesh flakes and is opaque.

-3. Remove the filets to a plate and grill the lemon slices for just a couple of minutes.
+- Remove the filets to a plate and grill the lemon slices for just a couple of minutes.

-4. Serve the trout with the grilled lemon slices on top.
+- Serve the trout with the grilled lemon slices on top.

 I always think of trout dinner as a rustic country or camping meal on a cool early summer evening.
 What goes really well with a meal like this is a side of fresh, sweet and sour, red cabbage slaw and a skillet cornbread.
 Here is a simple slaw recipe from chef Sunny Anderson that you can make ahead of time and serve under the trout.
 Some earthy, crushed, toasted hazelnuts would go nicely on top of both.